 If you’re big on golden sands, but find the British sea breeze a bit too bracing, why not pop along to one of London’s fun urban beaches?
 Finely ground silica fragments never felt so good!

 With St. Stephens Church in the background, this is a calming, classy chill-out spot just off South Kensington’s Cromwell Road, furnished with a mix of sun loungers, cosy cabanas and beach sofas.
-Walking distance to the area’s famous museums, you can get a refreshing cocktail pitcher to share and mouthwatering snack platter for two from just £35 here.
+They’ll also furnish you with beach towels, flip flops, and sun tan, just to complete the illusion of being abroad.
+Best of all, you can grab a sharing cocktail and a mouthwatering snack platter with this nifty little offer!

-You can chill out on day beds, hire your own beach hut or indulge in games of ping pong and shuffleboard at this riverside ‘beach’ next to Wandsworth Bridge.
-Find out more about Neverland.
+You can chill out on day beds, hire your own beach hut or indulge in games of beer pong and shuffleboard at this riverside ‘beach’ next to Wandsworth Bridge.
+Street food and frozen daiquiris turn it from “yes please” to “must visit”.
+Find out more about Fulham Beach.

-A bonafide beach on a lake on the outskirts of west London, Ruislip Lido also includes a climbable pirate ship for kids, a café, a miniature train that’ll take you around the site and miles of woodland paths to explore.
+A bonafide beach on a lake on the outskirts of west London – right at the end of the Central line – Ruislip Lido also includes a climbable pirate ship for kids, a café, a miniature train that’ll take you around the site and miles of woodland paths to explore.
 Find out more about the London beach at Ruislip Lido.